R&H Fund Services Group Privacy Notice

 Welcome to the R&H Fund Services Group’s privacy notice.

-This notice, which we will refer to as the "Notice", is addressed to any person from whom R&H collects personal data in the course of providing its services ("you").
+This notice, which we will refer to as the “Notice”, is addressed to any person from whom R&H collects personal data in the course of providing its services, as well as third parties who provide services to R&H (“you”).
 This will include our clients and, where our client is not a natural person, the owners, controllers and personnel of our clients.
+This will also include various intermediaries, service providers, contractors, and their representatives.
 R&H is the controller of that data and is therefore required to provide you with this Notice.
 R&H will not be the controller of all personal data it receives, so where your personal data is being collected by or on behalf of other parties, we recommend that you take note of who the controller of that data will be and read their privacy notice.

 Any data that relates to you, or from which you can be identified, is known as “personal data”.
 R&H respects your privacy and is committed to protecting your personal data.
 This Notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.